smartcontractkit/documentation/CONTRIBUTING.md

 * Someone will review your PR
 * Your PR will be merged, amended, closed, or you'll be asked for changes

+## Standards
+* Commit messages
+    * Start with a present tense verb
+    * Keep your commit headline short but sufficient to understand the scope and focus of the change.
+    * Changes are often formatted like `add doc X`, `fix page Y`, `improve docs for Z`.
+    * Example: "`update contract addresses for BSC`".
+* If you touch any infrastructure, make sure it builds with `yarn build`
+* Trust the autoformatter (prettier)
+* Make sure images are optimized and compressed
+* Keep images < 20kb whenever possible to keep the site fast and the repo small

 ## How to rebase a PR
 ```shell
 git fetch